-1.3 Development processes 1 - 5 1.3.1 Effective procedures and measures are in place to attract and select teaching staff to ensure that they 5 possess the formal and substantive skills to teach, carry out research and effectively carry out their work.
-1.3.2 Planning teaching staff recruitment and their professional development is in line with the Department's academic development plan.
+1.3.1 Effective procedures and measures are in place to attract and select teaching staff to ensure that they possess the formal and substantive skills to teach, carry out research and effectively carry out their work.
+5 1.3.2 Planning teaching staff recruitment and their professional development is in line with the Department's academic development plan.
 5 1.3.3 The Department applies an effective strategy of attracting high-level students from Cyprus and abroad.
 5 1.3.4 The funding processes for the operation of the Department and the continuous improvement of the quality of its programmes of study are adequate and transparent.
 5